RSE-Sheffield/bb-explorer/scripts/langchain/README.md

 The script in this directory is separate from the OpenWebUI implementation in the rest of this repo.

 It uses OpenAI and ParentDocumentRetriever, to return larger chunks as context for the LLM to perform RAG.
-It attempts to cache embdeddings between runs, only extending if new documents are found inside `dataset`.
+It attempts to cache embeddings between runs, only extending if new documents are found inside `dataset`.

 It has currently been tested with a small dataset of excerpts from BB Literature Vol 56/57 which pertain to the book Patronage by Maria Edgeworth.